Learning is an active process and must involve children’s engagement

 Discover the Early Years

 Find our more about our wonderful Early Years program below.

 Belonging - the importance of connection for all children

 Being a happy and fulfilled person is important and essential to a child’s engagement in learning.
 Each child is first and foremost a member of a family and parents and other significant family members are a child’s first and most important teachers.

 We all learn best when we feel valued and connected to those around us.
 Research supports this theory and we know that children who develop warm, positive relationships with their teachers in the early years of education are more excited and positive about learning, have greater self-confidence, and achieve more at school.
-In our Kindergarten we engage children in ways that help them define who they are, what they can become and how and why they are important to other people.
+In our 3 and 4 Year Old Programs we engage children in ways that help them define who they are, what they can become and how and why they are important to other people.

 All children begin with their own learning styles, culture, passions and interests.
 Every child is competent and curious, capable and motivated to learn about their world through active exploration and inquiry.

 Children develop confidence and a sense of self as they gain independence, competence and feel heard and accepted for who they are right now.
 We guide every child towards developing the resilience needed to effectively deal with life’s little bumps.
 We focus on children’s holistic development and strengths.
 Encouragement of persistence and a positive mindset is vital for success.